CrlsMrls/zask/README.md

 ### Linux Development

-> **Note:** The maintainer primarily use macOS with Lima for development.
+> **Note:** The maintainer primarily uses macOS with Lima for development.
 The following native Linux workflow is provided for reference but has **not been tested**, comments are welcome.

 ZASK interacts directly with the Linux kernel via eBPF LSM hooks.
 A bug or misconfiguration could cause kernel panics or system instability. **Never run or test the ZASK daemon on your primary workstation.** Always use a dedicated VM or an isolated test machine.